-The Administration Division manages the OPCW’s day-to-day human resources, finances, and logistical support.
+The Administration Division manages the OPCW’s day-to-day human resources, finances, and logistical support, and coordinates knowledge management.

 The Division also represents the Technical Secretariat during sessions of the Advisory Body on Administrative and Financial Matters (ABAF), and serves as the point of contact for the OPCW’s External Auditor.

 The Budget and Finance Branch applies best practice budgetary and financial support services to the OPCW.
 The Branch is responsible for developing and managing the OPCW Programme and Budget, supporting the management and reporting of extra-budgetary funding, preparation of the OPCW Financial Statements, collecting assessed State Party contributions and other income, and administering all payments for the organisation.
 The Branch carries out its functions in accordance with the financial regulations and rules and decisions of the OPCW policy-making organs, and serves as the principal interlocutor with the Organisation’s External Auditor and the Advisory Body on Administrative and Financial Matters.

 The Budget and Finance Branch consists of four Sections: Budget, Disbursements, Treasury, and Accounts and Reporting.

 The Human Resources Branch provides human resources advice and services to the OPCW in relation to human resources planning, sourcing, recruitment and selection, terms and conditions of service, training and staff development programmes, transition support, and individual staff and manager support and separation processes.